RodrigoGonzalez/flake8-custom-import-rules/README.rst

     # Restrict `package_b` to import only from third-party libraries
     third-party-only = my_base_package.package_b

-    # Restrict `package_f` to import only from the local packages and the project's
+    # Restrict `package_f` to import only other packages within the project
     first-party-only = my_base_package.package_f

     # Restrict `package_g` to import only from the local package and submodules/packages